Tyilo/golf_indent/README.md

 or

 ```
-0: <empty>
 1: space
 2: tab
 3: tab + space
 ```

 The script tries all possible optimal indentations for a file and outputs the file with that indentation applied.
-The script also prints the number of bytes saved to stderr.
+The script also prints the number of bytes saved and the indetation used to stderr.